 If you don’t regularly clean or replace the air filter to keep it in good condition, it can become so plugged with dirt that sufficient air isn’t able to pass through it.

-A clogged air filter will not only cause a Cub Cadet engine to run rough, but it can also overheat the engine.
+A clogged air filter will not only cause an engine to run rough, but it can also overheat the engine.

 The air filter’s function is to keep dirt from being pulled into the air intake resulting in engine wear.
 Always run your mower with an air filter and make checking the filter part of your mowing pre-check routine.

 I recommend replacing the air filter once a year and cleaning it several times throughout the mowing season.
-You may have to clean or replace the filter more often when you are running the Cub Cadet in very dusty conditions.
+You may have to clean or replace the filter more often when you are running the mower in very dusty conditions.